astaff/sandbox-driver/README.md

 TODO:
 * The commands dictionary for Smoothieboard is not complete yet.
 Will be soon.
 * Some examples of commands and their responses.
+* Crossbar.io and ser2net integration into one of the containers, probably Bootloader.